appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 <VideoEmbed host="youtube" videoId="MFflGf3K324" title="Using the Datepicker widget" caption="Using the Datepicker widget"/>

 ## Set date and time
-When working with the Datepicker widget, you may want to set a default date value to be displayed to the user.

 To set the date and time, you can use the **Default Date** property.
 You can set this property to any valid date format that the widget supports.